The Proof-of-Control Initiative is now convening founding enterprise members.Apply to join →

 The Advanced AI Society is formalizing this property with a definition that is cryptographically sound, practitioner-friendly, and technology-neutral, accompanied by a framework with certification levels and stakeholder guides.
 Application-specific properties (Proof of Payment, Proof of Compute, Proof of Inference) and vertical working groups follow in a second phase.

 The criteria will define whether a system has the Proof-of-Control property.
-The five dimensions define the domains that Proof-of-Control applies to.
+The five domains are the categories of control boundary that Proof-of-Control applies to.

 01